hawkfish/textform/docs/layouts/jsonl.rst

 .. py:class:: DictReader(iterable, fieldnames=None, **config)

     An :py:obj:`iterator` that returns strings parsed with :py:meth:`json.loads`.
-    It is a subclass of :py:class:`DictInput` and reads the :py:attr:`fieldnames` from the first record if they have not been supplied.
+    It is a subclass of :py:class:`txf.formats.DictReader` and reads the :py:attr:`fieldnames` from the first record if they have not been supplied.

 .. py:class:: LineWriter(outfile, fieldnames, **config)